asprout/Boxhead/README.md

 Please read the readme in the psychopy folder, and again feel free to contact us with any questions.

 ## Member Contributions:
-Both members worked on the materials for the IRB, and designing the experiment, e.g. the performance tasks and formalizing the robot identities.
-Both members equally participated in recruiting and running participants, and in creating the various slides.
+Both members worked on the materials for the IRB and designing the experiment, e.g. the performance tasks and formalizing the robot identities.
+Both members equally participated in recruiting and running participants, and in creating the various presentations throughout the semester.
-Ling was responsible for writing the code for the Jibo app, and gathering survey measures in creating the experimental questionnaire.
+Ling was responsible for writing the code for Jibo and the tablet app, and material such as the participant debriefing forms, posters, and the experimental questionnaire (e.g. survey measures).
 She was also in charge of the data analysis (R code), and the write-up of the final report.
 Ling was also the finance manager of this team.
 Nathan worked on the code for the performance tasks used for the experiment.
 He was also responsible for the formatting of the final report, and was the primary contributer for the methodology and conclusion sections.